TykTechnologies/tyk-charts/tyk-single-dc/README.md

 ##### Admin First Name

-It can be configured via `global.adminUser.firstName` as a plain text or Kubernetes secret which includes `TYK_ADMIN_FIRST_NAME` key in it.
+It can be configured via `global.adminUser.firstName` as a plain text or Kubernetes secret which includes `adminUserFirstName` key in it.
 Then, this secret must be referenced via `global.adminUser.useSecretName`.

 ##### Admin Last Name

-It can be configured via `global.adminUser.lastName` as a plain text or Kubernetes secret which includes `TYK_ADMIN_LAST_NAME` key in it.
+It can be configured via `global.adminUser.lastName` as a plain text or Kubernetes secret which includes `adminUserLastName` key in it.
 Then, this secret must be referenced via `global.adminUser.useSecretName`.

 ##### Admin Email

-It can be configured via `global.adminUser.email` as a plain text or Kubernetes secret which includes `TYK_ADMIN_EMAIL` key in it.
+It can be configured via `global.adminUser.email` as a plain text or Kubernetes secret which includes `adminUserEmail` key in it.
 Then, this secret must be referenced via `global.adminUser.useSecretName`.

 ##### Admin Password

-It can be configured via `global.adminUser.password` as a plain text or Kubernetes secret which includes `TYK_PASS` key in it.
+It can be configured via `global.adminUser.password` as a plain text or Kubernetes secret which includes `adminUserPassword` key in it.
 Then, this secret must be referenced via `global.adminUser.useSecretName`.

 #### APISecret